ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 Instantiating and training our Random Forest model is done using the below code.
 We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.

-We also look to build more Decision trees in the Random Forest (500) than would be done using the default value of 100.
+We also look to build more Decision Trees in the Random Forest (500) than would be done using the default value of 100.

-Lastly, since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision tree - we put this in place using the *max_features* parameter.
+Lastly, since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision Tree - we put this in place using the *max_features* parameter.
 This can always be refined later through testing, or through an approach such as gridsearch.

 ```python